paul-jean/paul-jean.github.io/projects/index.md

 ## Wolfram

+I was a developer at [Wolfram](http://www.wolfram.com) from 2007 to 2014.

 ### Integration of Hadoop with the Wolfram language

 I wrote a couple of blog posts at Wolfram showing how Hadoop could be used from